Sir Frederick Fletcher-Vane, 2nd Baronet: Early life

 Frederick Vane-Fletcher was born at Harrow on the Hill on 27 February 1760 and baptised on 6 March 1760 at St Mary's Church in that parish.
-He was the son of Sir Lionel Wright Vane-Fletcher, 1st Baronet, and Rachel, daughter of David Griffith of Llankennen, Camarthenshire.
+He was the son of Sir Lionel Vane-Fletcher, 1st Baronet and Rachel Griffith, the daughter of David Griffith of Llankennen, Carmarthenshire.

 There are few public records of Sir Frederick's early years and education; given his position it can be assumed at that time he was educated at home.
 He was made a lieutenant in the 7th Regiment Dragoons in 1781 and later cornet.

-Sir Frederick took the Grand Tour in 1787 and extant letters outline conditions in France and Paris before the French Revolution, describing the splendours of Château de Chantilly where they stayed but then outline the problem of travelling in a land ‘infested by crowds of beggars’ in places where horses needed to be changed making travel by carriage difficult, the economic cause of the French Revolution.
+Sir Frederick took the Grand Tour in 1787 and extant letters outline conditions in France and Paris before the French Revolution, describing the splendours of Château de Chantilly where they stayed but then outline the problem of travelling in a land "infested by crowds of beggars" in places where horses needed to be changed making travel by carriage difficult, the plight of the poor in contrast to a rich aristocracy being the economic cause of the French Revolution.

 On Monday 27 August 1787, The Times reported that:

-The following melancholy accident happened last week at Raby Castle, the seat of the Earl of Darlington: - His Lordship’s eldest son, Viscount Barnard, invited his relations and friends to celebrate his birthday.
+The following melancholy accident happened last week at Raby Castle, the seat of the Earl of Darlington: – His Lordship's eldest son, Viscount Barnard, invited his relations and friends to celebrate his birthday.
 Amongst the former were Sir Frederick Vane and his youngest brother [Henry was the youngest], who, during the time of the glass going jovially round, was suddenly seized with a violent fit of coughing, and broke two blood vessels.
 The Faculty recommended him to Bath waters, for which he immediately set out, but was taken so ill in going through Knightsbridge, on Sunday last, that he was carried to a lodging house, where he now lies in a very dangerous state.
 He is attended by Dr Warren and Sir George Baker.

 Sir Frederick's brother, Henry, died shortly thereafter.